reviewpad/grokking-code-reviews/how-is-this-book-written.md

 It is a _living book_ that is continuously updated.

 It is also a book written in the __open__.
+That means that anyone should be able to see the status of the book at any time.
+And they should also be able to contribute to it.

 Multiple generative AI tools aid the authors.